 When used at therapeutic doses, the risk of toxicity is rare.
 Toxicity is more likely when the drug is used in combination or at supratherapeutic doses.

 All the presently available ACE inhibitors have similar antihypertensive effects at equivalent doses.
 The only ACE inhibitor that is different is captopril.
 This agent has a short duration of action and is more likely to induce side effects.
-It is the only ACE inhibitor to penetrate the blood-brain barrier and induce confusion and lethargy.
+It is the only ACE inhibitor to penetrate the blood-brain barrier and potentially cause confusion and lethargy.

 |||Chen YJ,Li LJ,Tang WL,Song JY,Qiu R,Li Q,Xue H,Wright JM, First-line drugs inhibiting the renin angiotensin system versus other first-line antihypertensive drug classes for hypertension.
 The Cochrane database of systematic reviews.
 2018 Nov 14 [PubMed PMID: 30480768]|